HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: 🎓 known
-  - while
+  - while: 🎓 known
-  - do..while
+  - do..while: 👂 heard
-  - for
+  - for: 🎓 known
   - for..in
   - for..of
   - for await
   - throw